PathriVidyaPraveen/Infinite-Precision-Calculator-in-Java/README.md

 # CS1023-SDF-Java-Project
 This is a GitHub repo of Infinite Precision Calculator in Java.

-**Limitations**:
-1) Here I have assumed that for the constructor in AInteger and AFloat , 0 has a positive sign as a convention because I have been parsing every string and storing it in 2 values s which denotes magnitude and sign which denotes sign of the number.
-So 0 cannot have negative sign and may lead to errors.
+The main goal of this project is to create an infinite or arbitrary precision Java calculator.
+It can handle both infinite length integers or floating point numbers and their corresponding arithmetic operations.
+Refer to project_report.pdf for more details.

+**Setup and Installation**